MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_GeoLocationReport.md

 ## How to read the report

-Let’s say you sell products only in Seattle, and you’re using the default targeting option for your campaign (“People in, searching for, or showing interest in your targeted location”).
-Your Geographic report shows that 100 ad clicks have a “Physical location” location type and 80 ad clicks have a “Location of interest” location type.
+Letâ€™s say you sell products only in Seattle, and youâ€™re using the default targeting option for your campaign (â€œPeople in, searching for, or showing interest in your targeted locationâ€).
+Your Geographic report shows that 100 ad clicks have a â€œPhysical locationâ€ location type and 80 ad clicks have a â€œLocation of interestâ€ location type.

 Based on this data, you conclude that along with many local searchers (searching their "physical location"), a significant number of people from outside Seattle are searching for a business like yours in Seattle (the "location of interest").
 So, you might expand your location targeting to a larger radius, including other cities in the region, to reach out to potentially more interested people.